binyueconomics/binyueconomics.github.io/research.md

 ## Work in Progress

-1. Non-monetary Work Benefits: Implications for the Gender Pay Gap
+1. Why Does Paid Annual Leave Exist?
+Theoretical Insights and Empirical Evidence from the United Kingdom

 2. German Firms’ Responses to Trade Shocks From the East with Thomas Cornelissen (Essex) and Marco Francesconi (Essex)